stevenleeg/groovebuoy/README.md

 **Response:**

-* `peerId`: The ID of the peer that was authenticated.
-This should match the `i` field of the auth token.
+* `success`: A boolean representing whether or not the operation was a success.

 ### `becomeDj`
 Attempt to become a DJ in the room.
 This method will fail if there are 5 or more DJs already present, or if the peer has yet to join a room.